Chart Color Schemes

 Newman is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Newman, as assessed in the latest Census, 93.6% of dwellings were houses, with the remaining 6.3% being semi-detached homes, apartments, or other types.
-This differs from Non-Metro WA's composition of 76.2% houses and 23.7% other dwellings.
-Home ownership in Newman stood at 6.7%, with mortgaged properties at 6.4% and rented ones at 86.9%.
-The median monthly mortgage repayment was $1,083, lower than Non-Metro WA's average of $1,480.
-The median weekly rent in Newman was $110, compared to Non-Metro WA's $180.
+Dwelling structure in Newman, as evaluated at the latest Census, comprised 93.6% houses and 6.3% other dwellings.
+In comparison, Non-Metro WA had 76.2% houses and 23.7% other dwellings.
+Home ownership in Newman was at 6.7%, with mortgaged dwellings at 6.4% and rented dwellings at 86.9%.
+The median monthly mortgage repayment in Newman was $1,083, below Non-Metro WA's average of $1,480.
+Median weekly rent in Newman was $110, compared to Non-Metro WA's $180.
 Nationally, Newman's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing